metal3-io/metal3-docs/design/_template.md

 1. **Fill out the "overview" sections.**

     This includes the Summary and Motivation sections.
+Remove the boilerplate and instructions as you go.

 1. **Create a PR.**